Training & Capacity Building

 Reflective Supervision Training & Coaching

 We know that work with youth and families who are experiencing (or have in the past) adversity, poverty, trauma, and/or mental illness is complex.
 There are not always “right” answers.
 RS supports staff members by helping them to step back from the immediate, intense experience of the hands-on work and offers them an enlarged perspective or another pair of eyes.
 This opportunity is best suited for providers that have participated in the Strengthening Supervision (Yale) Initiative (Yale training is not a prerequisite however).
-The application will be released on June 19th!

 Watch this RS 101 webinar to learn more about the practice of RS!